zDragonLORD1010/S25-core-course-labs/lab12.md

 **6 Points:**

-In this task, you'll enhance your application to persist data and explore ConfigMaps in Kubernetes.

 1. Upgrade Your Application:
    - Modify your application to:
      - Implement a counter logic in your application to keep track of the number of times it's accessed.